Introduction mycotoxins

 Penicillium patulum

-Apples, apple juice, molded fruits, grains, cheese and sausageAWI: 7 (JECFA, 1989)Acute toxic (damaging of lungs, brains, liver and kidneys); carcinogenic effects are not found (IARC, 1985).Maximum levels according to Regulation (EC) No 1881/2006During the of apple juice to cider, vitamin C destruction takes place.
+Apples, apple juice, molded fruits, grains, cheese and sausageAWI: 7 (JECFA, 1989)Acute toxic (damaging of lungs, brains, liver and kidneys); carcinogenic effects are not found (IARC, 1985).Maximum levels according to Regulation (EC) No 1881/2006During the fermentation of apple juice to cider, vitamin C destruction takes place.
 The Patulin content can be an indication for the handling of GMP (to establish that rotten apples are not used).

 Ergot alkaloidsClaviceps purpurea;